 Hares and rabbits, as I said before, were abundant, and, during the winter months, the waters are covered with wild ducks and geese.
-Crows, too, were very numerous, and frequently alighted in great numbers upon our hides, picking at the pieces of dried meat and fat.
-Bears and wolves are numerous in the upper parts, and in the interior, (and, indeed, a man was killed by a bear within a few miles of San Pedro, while we were there,) but there were none in our immediate neighborhood.
+Crows, too, abounded, and frequently alighted in great numbers upon our hides, picking at the pieces of dried meat and fat.
+Bears and wolves are numerous in the upper parts of the coast, and in the interior (and, indeed, a man was killed by a bear within a few miles of San Pedro, while we were there), but there were none in our immediate neighborhood.
 The only other animals were horses.
-Over a dozen of these were owned by different people on the beach, and were allowed to run loose among the hills, with a long lasso attached to them, and pick up feed wherever they could find it.
+More than a dozen of these were owned by men on the beach, and were allowed to run loose among the hills, with a long lasso attached to them, to pick up feed wherever they could find it.
 We were sure of seeing them once a day, for there was no water among the hills, and they were obliged to come down to the well which had been dug upon the beach.
-These horses were bought at, from two, to six and eight dollars apiece, and were held very much as common property.
-We generally kept one fast to one of the houses every day, so that we could mount him and catch any of the others.

-Some of them were really fine animals, and gave us many good runs up to the Presidio and over the country.
+These horses were bought at from two to six and eight dollars apiece, and were held very much as common property.
+We generally kept one fast to one of the houses, so that we could mount him and catch any of the others.
+Some of them were really fine animals, and gave us many good runs up to the presidio and over the country.